austinluong/justinluong.com/menu/cv.md

 UC Santa Barbara, 2015-2017
 1) Position: Field Restoration Ecologist and Coordinator
 Teaching Goals: 1.
 Demonstrate the application of ecological concepts in the field and real world applicability and 2.
 Teach natural history of coastal ecosystem flora and fauna
-2) 2017-Present
-Position: Research Affiliate
+2) osition: Research Affiliate
+2017-Present

 ## Awards and Grants
 --------------------
-California Native Plant Society Educational Grant Program, 2018 "What happens to coastal prairie restoration?"
+California Native Plant Society Educational Grant Program, 2018
+"What happens to coastal prairie restoration?"

-Graduate Student Associate Travel and Research Grant, 2018 "What happens to coastal prairie restoration?"
+Graduate Student Associate Travel and Research Grant, 2018
+"What happens to coastal prairie restoration?"

 Northern California Botanist Botany Research Scholarship Program, 2018